cloudfoundry-attic/cf-docs/source/docs/dotcom/integration/cloudbees/jenkins-cloudbees-getting-started.html.md

 ### Cloud Foundry authorization ###

-After sucessfully signing in, you will be asked to authorize CloudBees to access your CloudFoundry.com account:
+After successfully signing in, you will be asked to authorize CloudBees to access your CloudFoundry.com account:

 ![Cloud Foundry authorize page](dotcom/integration/cloudbees/cloudbees-page3.png)